 I recently started a new position, which I absolutely love.
 Shortly after being board-approved, my mind started racing about everything I wanted to do.
 I created this sense of urgency.
-I began to worry about way too much, and then I remembered my grandmother’s words: “Baby, slow down, we are going too fast.
-You will get there but take your time.”
+I began to worry about way too much, and then I remembered my grandmother’s words: “Baby, slow down.
+You will get there, but take your time.”
 I am taking my time to learn the role, connect with others in similar positions, observe, and reflect while also doing the work.

 What new things do you want to try as we start a new semester?
 Whatever it is, start slow, be consistent, and you will end strong.